Negative-light/PUBLIC_VUALT/chistmas-is-not-pagan-and-why-god-is-better.md

 How does idol worship tie into how we interact with Christmas?
     - Often the consumerist mentality does make "stuff" an idol
     - The use of [Santa Clause](Santa%20Clause.md) can push us to see him as the key to Christmas rather than [Jesus](../30-Spiritual/33-Resources/33.10-People/%F0%9F%91%BCJesus.md)
     - Something important for us to consider is that we should live a life of faith.
-Do we celebraite/live/act out of that [^enduring-word] [^b1]
+Do we celebrate/live/act out of that [^enduring-word] [^b1]

 [^b1]: [Rom 14:23](Rom%2014.md)

 ## The Glory of God
 The next section discuses how [God](God.md) is great and powerful [^m2].
 We se a large use of Rhetorical questions calling us to think of the true God and contrast him with the false gods of the day.
-I think it important for us to remeber to worship even when we are calling out the evil of the day. this results in a great comfort form knowing the God we serve [^matthew-henry].
+I think it important for us to remember to worship even when we are calling out the evil of the day. this results in a great comfort form knowing the God we serve [^matthew-henry].

 ### Applications
 How does knowing that there is a God give you comfort?